2020PB/police-brutality/reports/Oregon.md

 ### Officer bludgeons protester with pepper spray can, then sprays crowd | August 24th

-A police officer following retreating protesters can be seen repeatedly striking a woman with his pepper spray can.
+A police officer following retreating protesters near N Lombard and N Denver can be seen repeatedly striking a woman with his pepper spray can.
 He then discharges pepper spray on the crowd.

 A woman claiming to be the victim alleges her right wrist was broken in the incident.